fieldtrip/website/workshop/madrid2019/tutorial_stats.md

-Behavioral---
+---
-title: Cluster-based permutation tests on resting-state power spectra
+title: Cluster-based permutation tests on resting-state EEG power spectra
 tags: [madrid2019, eeg-chennu]
 ---

-# Cluster-based permutation tests on resting-state power spectra
+# Cluster-based permutation tests on resting-state EEG power spectra

 ## Introduction

-This tutorial gives an introduction to the statistical analysis of resting state EEG data by means of cluster-based permutation tests.
+This tutorial gives an introduction to the statistical analysis of resting state EEG power spectra by means of cluster-based permutation tests.

 We will sketch the background of permutation tests and apply it to different experimental questions.
 In this tutorial we will continue with the Chennu et al. dataset.
-We will use data that has already been preprocessed, but if you are interested in the raw data from all subjects, you can download it from our [FTP Server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/madrid2019/extra/).
+We will use data that has already been preprocessed and spectrally analyzed, but if you are interested in the raw data from all subjects, you can download it from our [FTP Server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/madrid2019/extra/).
 Please note that you **do not** have to download all subjects for this tutorial.